HigherOrderCO/Bend/README.md

 ```
 This will output the compiled file to stdout.

+There are optional toggleable passes through the CLI.
+[Click here](docs/toggleable-passes.md) to learn about them.

 ## Syntax

 HVM-Lang files consists of a series of definitions, which bind a name to a term.
 Terms can be lambdas, applications, or other terms.